AasthaMehtaTech/Elemento/README.md

 5. Open a Pull Request

-## Design
+## Design :performing_arts:
-Refer to this adobe XD high fidelity prototype for the UI.
+Refer to this Adobe XD high fidelity prototype for the UI.
 - Home Page : [XD-design](https://xd.adobe.com/view/eb226106-0db5-4634-90f5-75cd939550a6-be71/)

 ## Future Plans